 - Get Involved in Poetry Out Loud! video – Learn why students and teachers love the program in this five-minute video.
 Missouri is prominently featured, with comments from Thomas Fields, 2014 Missouri State Champion and one of only nine finalists in the 2014 nationals; Charles Hussung, teacher at St. Louis University High School, at which Thomas was a senior; and Virginia Sanders of the Missouri Arts Council, Missouri Poetry Out Loud coordinator.

 - A letter from the Missouri Department of Elementary and Secondary Education designed to inform your superintendent about how the program benefits the school

 - A 2012 article courtesy of the National Association of State Arts Agencies by their longterm executive director at that time, Jonathan Katz, lauding the program’s life-changing benefits for students and “the power of poetry and partnership”

 - General information about the national Poetry Out Loud competition, including lists of poems eligible for use

 For more information, contact Virginia Sanders, Missouri Poetry Out Loud coordinator, at 314-340-6851 or firstname.lastname@example.org.

+The Missouri Arts Council and the Missouri Department of Elementary and Secondary Education have partnered to bring Poetry Out Loud to Missouri.
 The contest was created in 2006 by the National Endowment for the Arts and the Poetry Foundation, and is administered in partnership with the state arts agencies of all 50 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.